winnie1994/spark/docs/docs/controls.md

 });
 ```

-`ForgeControls` instantiates two classes `FpsMovement` and `PointerControls` that it updates internally.
+`SparkControls` instantiates two classes `FpsMovement` and `PointerControls` that it updates internally.
 You can also instantiate and use these two classes separately:

 ## `class FpsMovement`